City of Armadale

 Local workers - Method of travel to work - All industries

-Within City of Armadale, the have a lower proportion of people using public transport to get to work than Western Australia.
+Within the City of Armadale, there is a lower proportion of local All industries workers using public transport to get to work than the Western Australia workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including: